VadimDvdv/CPU-simulation-with-Verilog/README.md

 ## Status

-🔧 In progress - ALU design and testbench are complete.
-Register file, and control unit under development.
+🔧 In progress - ALU and regfile design and testbench are complete.
+Control unit under development.
+Later stages: Write assembler and run a stored program from ROM.

 ## Running